Breakend/gym-extensions/README.md

 To contributing environments please use the general directory structure we have in place and provide **pull requests**.
 We're still working on making this extension to OpenAI gym the best possible so things may change.
 Any changes to existing environments should involve an incremental update to the name of the environment (i.e. Hopper-v0 vs. Hopper-v1).
 If you are not associated with McGill and contribute significantly, please add your association to:

 <pre>docs/index.md</pre>

+## References

+Some of this work borrowed ideas and code from <a href="https://github.com/openai/rllab">OpenAI rllab</a> and <a href="https://github.com/openai/gym">OpenAI Gym</a>.
+We thank those creators for their work and cite links to reference code inline where possible.

 ## Contributors